HauntedSmores/shopify-base-theme/README.md

 Next, run `npm install` to install required dependencies.

 Edit the `config.yml` to use your correct password and theme id's.
 Your production definition block **must** be called "production" for the `deploy` command to work properly.
+For the theme commands to work properly, make sure you have a yamel entry named "development" and one named "production".
 Detailed instructions on setting up `config.yml` can be found [here.](https://shopify.github.io/themekit/configuration)

 Finally, update the `proxy` value in the `bs-config.js` file to correctly proxy your live Shopify domain to your local BrowserSync server during development.

-Example:

 ```
 module.exports = {